 From the frame jig, the frame heads into layup.
 Each tube intersection is wrapped with unidirectional carbon shapes, again uniquely produced for each frame.
 The layup procedure adds functional strength and the unique ride quality of each frame, but the cosmetic appeal can’t be denied.
 Alchemy does not hide the layup during painting, further highlighting Alchemy’s pursuit of perfection.

 Frames are then bagged and vacuum formed.
 Vacuum bagging co-molds the new structural elements and seamlessly joins the carbon added during the layup process.
 Frames are then placed in an oven, where the final stage allows the newly wrapped carbon fiber to properly adhere and cure.

-Will Chambers applying the carbon overwrap.
+Applying the carbon overwrap.

 05. Sanding & Paint

 The completed frame is handed to the Ethic Paint Works staff to be painted.
 Two layers of clear coat are applied, followed by hand-sanding.
 After the initial clear coat layers, the paint scheme is applied, with additional fine sanding between each layer of color.
 A final coat of clear over the color properly spotlights the attention to detail and complexity of each color way.
 Many companies hide their carbon fiber, using matte black paints to hide any deficiencies.
 Alchemy prefers to showcase the carbon’s natural fibers, as the carbon itself is a fundamental component of the craftsmanship inherent within each.
 As such, it should (and does) bear close scrutiny.